 What is a holding company?
-A holding company is defined as an LLC, parent corporation or limited partnership that has enough voting share in a separate company to manage its operations.
-Holding company are in place for the sole aim of operating a separate company.
+A holding company is defined as an LLC, parent corporation, or limited partnership that has enough voting share in a separate company to manage its operations.
+Holding companies are in place for the sole aim of operating a separate company.
 The company being controlled could be a corporation, LLC, etc. The aim of a holding company is not to produce services or goods, but to hold and bring value to an investment.
 Holding companies can exist for such endeavors as owning:

 - Real Estate

 A business that is fully owned by a holding company is called a wholly-owned subsidiary.
 In essence, the company holds the assets and nothing more.

 A core benefit of holdings is that the holding is safeguarded from losses.
 For example, if a company enters bankruptcy, other companies under the umbrella of the main holding company are protected from creditor claims.
 The holding arrangement is commonly found in large corporations that are invested in the business of multiple industries.

 A corporation may base itself as a holding company, with a subsidiary owning the trademark and name, while a separate entity has domain over real estate or equipment.
 Dividing up various sections of the business safeguards the business as a whole.
 Further, a company structure can also cut tax liabilities to a large degree.
 Moreover, holding companies allow members of an organization to protect their personal assets because the holding company itself owners the assets instead of the individual.

 The primary goal of any holding company is to manage how the company is operating.
 Owners can fire managers as needed if the business is not running at top efficiency.
 In essence, the managers are the ones who are responsible for the operation end, but not the holding company.
 While owners do not operate the business itself, they should be aware of the basic operations and how that company is performing.